Trifolium bifidum

 Trifolium bifidum is a species of clover known by the common names notchleaf clover and pinole clover.

-It is native to the western United States from Washington to California, where it grows in many types of habitat.
+Description

 It is an annual herb spreading or growing erect in form.
 It is lightly hairy to hairless in texture.
-The leaves are made up of oval leaflets 1 to 2 centimeters long, usually with notches in the tips.
-The inflorescence is a head of flowers up to 1.5 centimeters wide.
+The leaves are made up of oval leaflets 1 to 2 cm long, usually with notches in the tips.
+The inflorescence is a head of flowers up to 1.5 cm wide.
 Each flower has a calyx of sepals that narrow to bristles covered in long hairs.
-The flower corolla is yellowish, pinkish, or purple and under a centimeter long.
+The flower corolla is yellowish, pinkish, or purple and under 1 cm long.
 The flowers droop on the head as they age.

 Subspecies

 Trifolium bifidum is often discussed as comprising two varieties.
 These are: